amirouche/hyper.dev/blog/fuzzbuzz.md

 That turns out to be is possible.

-Given a simhash of 8 bits, one can construct a merkel-tree with binary `AND` operator as a hash function and serialize the resulting tree using a depth-first search back to a bit string called `bbk`.
+Given a simhash of 8 bits, one can construct a merkel-tree with binary `OR` operator as a hash function and serialize the resulting tree using a depth-first search back to a bit string called `bbk`.

+edit: the merkel-tree hash function is binary `OR`.

 `bbk` will have the amazing property that the more similar to two documents are, the longer the common prefix will be.